NetHaven/GooeyJS/README.md

 - Background Images
 - Borders
 - Fonts
-- Gradients

 Currently some components use HTML template files, while others create HTML dynamically.
 GooeyJS 2.0 will move to a more consistent structure where all necessary HTML is created via template files instead of being created dynamically in JS.

 ## Getting Started
-Download GooeyJS.v1.7.0.zip and unzip to your codebase.
+Download GooeyJS.v1.8.0.zip and unzip to your codebase.
 To include GooeyJS, just use the following:

     <script type="module" src="GooeyJS/GooeyJS.js"></script>